arnaszs/Baigiamasis-darbas-new/README.md

-# Baigiamasis-darbas-new
+# Baigiamasis Darbas
-Baigiamasis ecomerce store darbas
+End job for courses.
+A simplistic ecommerce store (visual only).